andelkocvjetkovic/quize/README.md

 # Quize App

 A quize app with questions from https://opentdb.com/ .
 Build with React.js, Vite.js as build tool, Redux store with Redux-Saga and SCSS moduls.
-The app is tested with Jest as test runner and React Testing Library(38 tests)
+The app is tested with Jest as test runner and React Testing Library

 ## Demo